olsonk/pix-e/README.md

   - Run -- `crontab -e`
     - You may be prompted to select a text editor if you haven't edited the crontab before.
 You'll be prompted for a selection between 1 and 3.
 I choose nano, which is 2 - this is also the default choice, indicated by the `[2]` .
   - add this line to end of that file - `@reboot sh /home/pi/gifcam/launcher.sh`
+  - Run the code (`python3 pixe.py`) first before rebooting.
+You'll need to go to a web address to authenticate with Google first.
+Subsequent boots should have this authentication stored locally and run properly on bootup

 ### Permissions: